What are Pathways SMIS public lectures?

 Since its inception in 1989, Pathways SMIS Public Lectures have been held four times a year in the auditorium at Lions Gate Hospital, North Vancouver, with occasional presentations in the Sea-to-Sky corridor.

-January 2021 update: Our Public Lectures are now taking place online via Zoom as a video conference.
-Anyone is welcome to attend.
+January 2021 update: our public lectures are currently taking place online via Zoom due to the COVID-19 pandemic.

 2021 Public Lectures